wurstscript/wurstscript.github.io/_doc/start/install_wurst.md

 Open the Hello.wurst file to activate the Wurst plugin.
 The code should compile and the setup should be done.

 If you are new to WurstScript but not new to programming, you probably want to continue with the [*&nbsp;*{: .fa .fa-external-link-square} Beginner's Guide](tutorials/wurstbeginner.html)

+### Updating and importing Projects

+By clicking the import button you can load an existing wurst.build file.
+After a successful load clicking the `Update Project` button will update your dependencies and generate local files as necessary.
+You should use this feature to update your existing projects and to import newly cloned projects.